-You lift the capsule up toward the light.
-You shake it once or twice.
-Decayed and damaged by its harsh life underground, it cracks open, spilling its contents onto the ground before you.
+You’ve unearthed a time capsule hidden deeply in the soil by a young person with big dreams and childlike creativity more than 50 years ago.
+Curious, you lift the capsule toward the light and shake it once or twice.
+Damaged from its harsh life underground, it cracks open, spilling its contents onto the ground before you.

-Can you sit back in your chair right now, close your eyes and – without overthinking it – on a scale of 1 – 10, rate where your creativity quotient is positioned?
+You can put a number to it.
+Sit back in your chair.
+Close your eyes.
+Without overthinking it, on a scale of 1 to 10, rate where your creativity quotient falls.

 We Remain Creative Throughout Our Lives

 Science tells us creativity is highest in youth, yet strongly suggests we can remain creative throughout our lives.

 During the uncomplicated days of childhood, we’re more fluent in the generation of original ideas.
 There are endless possibilities and few boundaries.
 In youth, we live in the dreamy environment of cocooned-learning.
 As we age, we inherit the enormous responsibilities conferred upon us by family, work and financial realities.
 We bow to the pressure of time and demands of adult life.

 For many of us, the doors to creativity begin to crash shut behind us.

 In the years past 60, along with the relaxation of familial and work ties, the gift of time is returned to us.
 We can rekindle past passions and project them forward into our contemporary lives.
 Or we might begin activity on a passion cultivated during adulthood.

 As a result of age and experience, we’re in possession of two attributes to move us swiftly along the path of finding the right project: good judgment and honed decision-making skills.
 It’s easier to curate good ideas and act upon them.
 We understand our talent and capabilities, as well as the extent of our ability to sustain activities toward the attainment of goals.

 What’s Preventing You from Taking Possession of Your Past?